Snowflake

 N 66

 Introduced in 1904.
 Discontinued in 1918.
 It’s hard to believe this design ran for fourteen years; the only singles I have seen are from salesman’s sample books.
 I have one complete red deck, which is the only one I’ve ever seen.
+I purchased it at a pre-internet mail auction in the mid-1990s.
+It was part of an auction lot of about ten Bicycle decks.
+Lenny Schneir, one of the legendary playing card collectors, was the consigner.
+Those ten decks were the seed from which my Bicycle playing card collection grew.

 A collector friend writes, “I have a sample book that probably represents the 1918 edition, based upon the latest back design copyright of 1917.
-What I found interesting here is that Snowflake, Star Plaid No. 1, Tri-Plaid and Western Plaid were all available simultaneously under both Bicycle and their Army & Navy #3032 brand, all in red and blue.”
+What I found interesting here is that Snowflake, Star Plaid No. 1, Tri-Plaid and Western Plaid were all available simultaneously under both Bicycle and their Army and Navy #3032 brand, all in red and blue.”

-The final image below shows an early Russell & Morgan square-cornered faro deck that features a very similar patterned snowflake back design.
+The final image below shows an early Russell and Morgan square-cornered faro deck that features a very similar patterned snowflake back design.
 It can be found in the Hochman Encyclopedia of American Playing Cards, identified as US11.